wells-wood-research/drMD/README.md

 <a id="stepnamesiminfo"></a>
 ### :anatomical_heart:  stepName
-*(str)* This is the name of the step that will be used to create a subdirectory in the runDir, we reccomend prefixing these names with numbers to make them order nicely
+*(str)* This is the name of the step that will be used to create a subdirectory in the runDir, we recommend prefixing these names with numbers to make them order nicely

 <a id="simulationtype"></a>
 ### :anatomical_heart: simulationType